HallofFamer/Lox2/README.md

 ## FAQ

 #### What is the purpose of this project?
-Lox2 is an implementation of Lox language with bytecode VM instead of treewalk interpreter.
-It is the last experiment on feature implementations, before I will begin writing my own programming language `Mysidia` in C. It serves as an education and experimental language, yet it is meant to be production ready instead of being a toy language.
+Lox2 is a superset of the original Lox language with multi-pass bytecode VM.
+It serves as an education and experimental language, yet it is meant to be production ready instead of being a toy language.

 #### What are the reasons behind the design of Lox2?
-Please see DESIGN.md document for more information, it provides a detailed explanation on the choice of new features being implemented, as well as insights into the evolution of Lox2 as a general purpose programming language.
+Please see [DESIGN.md](https://github.com/HallofFamer/Lox2/blob/master/notes/DESIGN.md) note for more information, it provides a detailed explanation on the choice of new features being implemented, as well as insights into the evolution of Lox2 as a general purpose programming language.

+#### Is there a roadmap for Lox2's type system enhancement?
+Please see [TYPESYSTEM.md](https://github.com/HallofFamer/Lox2/blob/master/notes/TYPESYSTEM.md) note for more information, the type system is planned to be enhanced in the next few releases, though the feature list may be subject to change.

 #### Can I use the code of Lox2 as base for my own project?
 This project is open source and the codebase can be used as base for someone else's project.
 It has an MIT license, and attribution must be given except for code from the original Lox implementation or third party libraries.

 #### What will happen to KtLox?
 Nothing, KtLox development is on hold until I can figure out a way to generate JVM bytecode instead of running the interpreter by walking down the AST.
-Treewalk interpreters are way too slow to be practical without JIT, and in my honest opinion I do not think the book should've covered treewalk interpreters but I will digress.
+Treewalk interpreters are way too slow to be practical without JIT.